 - Bake until browned and crispy on top, about 50 minutes.

-- Allow to cool slightly, before serving.
+- Allow cooling slightly, before serving.
 (Whalen recommends serving with vanilla ice cream on top, but we left it out.)

 *Note- we also eliminated ground nutmeg from Whalen’s recipe.
 Even though nutmeg isn’t technically a tree nut, it’s a seed, due to Shannon’s anaphylactic tree nut allergy, she doesn’t even like to purchase it due to the word “nut” in the title, so we don’t keep it around. 😉